Raulanthropos/marketplace-w-mongoDB/README.md

 - **User Authentication**: JWT-based authentication for registering and logging in users.
 - **Product Management**: APIs for fetching product details.
 - **Review Handling**: APIs for adding and fetching product reviews.
+Full CRUD functionality for authenticated users.

 ## Getting Started